-We created the Property Tax Services Report based on feedback from county assessors, auditors, and treasurers at statewide listening sessions in 2015.
+We created the Property Tax Services Report based on feedback from county assessors, auditors, and treasurers.
 County officials told us about their work that depends on information and service from the department.
 In turn, much of our work depends on counties.